 There are toilet facilities available on both the ground floor and first floor, including an accessible toilet on both floors.
 Baby changing facilities are available in the accessible toilets.

-The Centre of Ceramic Art also has a dedicated shop located on the upper floor.
+The shop also contains items dedicated to the Centre of Ceramic Art.
 Along with cards, gifts and guide books, the shop also stock limited edition and collectible ceramics specially selected by our curatorial and retail departments.
 See our CoCA shop for what we currently have in stock.

 Pushchairs are welcome, but and there are baby changing facilities in the accessible toilets.
 For more information please visit our Families page.

 Assistance Dogs are permitted but no other animals are allowed entry to the museum.

 - Photographs taken without a flash are permitted of works belonging to York Art Gallery.
 We do not have copyright permission for works on loan so please do not photograph these